kelvn-dev/documentation-hub/interview-preparation/k8s.md

 - Always (default): container will be restarted regardless of whether container terminates with a success or an error
 - Never
 - OnFailure: container will be restarted only if it exits with a non-zero status code

+### Service mesh

+Is infrastructure layer designed to manage service-to-service communications in microservices without requiring modifications to  business code

+In traditional microservice, each service has to handle its own routing, security functions.
+With a service mesh, it uses proxies (sidecars) next to each service to handle networking tasks like traffic routing, load balancing, encryption, and monitoring

+### Istio

+Istio is an open-source service mesh

+Istio's architecture is divided into two main parts: the data plane and the control plane
+- Data Plane: consists of Envoy proxies that are deployed alongside each service (1 proxy is part of the data plane, but the whole network of proxies is the data plane)
+- Control Plane: manages and configures the proxies, allowing to define policies for traffic, security, and observability across the entire mesh

+### Sidecar

+Within a pod, the primary container runs the core business logic of your application, the sidecar container handle tasks such as monitoring, logging, ...
+Both share the same network namespace and storage volumes, but they operate in isolated environments

+Sidecar is 1 pattern of multi-container pod design pattern